Hyperrcompute/Nodeflare-Docs/docs/terminology/terminology-connection-string.md

 ## Marketplace Terms

 ### HCC Token
-**HCC** (Hypercompute Coin) is the native cryptocurrency used for payments within the Hypercompute ecosystem.
+**HCC** (Hyperrcompute Coin) is the native cryptocurrency used for payments within the Hyperrcompute ecosystem.

 **Usage:**
 - Providers earn HCC for sharing resources